 What is DMARC?

-With DMARC, a domain owner can specify its own authentication procedure (known as a DMARC policy).
-Using it, they instruct an incoming server on what to do if an email fails to pass the DMARC test.
+With DMARC authentication, a domain owner can specify their own authentication procedure, also known as a DMARC policy.
+Using the policy, they instruct an incoming server on what to do if an email fails to pass the DMARC test.

-How DMARC works
+How does DMARC work?

-The alignment requirements can be ‘strict’ (the domains need to precisely match) or ‘relaxed’ (base domains need to match, but different subdomains are allowed).
+The alignment requirements can be “strict” (the domains need to precisely match) or “relaxed” (base domains need to match, but different subdomains are allowed).

 DMARC will succeed in the following scenarios:

-- If only one of the authentications is set up, its check must be successful along with a respective alignment test.
+- If only one of the authentications is set up, its check must be successful, along with a respective alignment test.

 Now, let’s assume an email failed a DMARC check for whatever reason.

-DMARC lets you instruct the incoming server on what should happen to an email that failed a check.
-Three options are available (they’re referred to as “policies”):
+DMARC lets you instruct the incoming server on what should happen to emails that fail authentication.

-What does a DMARC record look like?
+What does a DMARC record consist of?

 v=DMARC1; p=reject; rua=mailto:firstname.lastname@example.org,mailto:email@example.com,mailto:firstname.lastname@example.org; ruf=mailto:email@example.com

 |Set the percentage of failed emails that the set policy should apply to.
 The value should be a number between 1 and 100.|

 |Set a specific policy for emails sent from subdomains.
-For example, you could choose to ignore failed emails sent from the main domain (p=’none’) but quarantine those sent from subdomains.|
+For example, you could choose to ignore failed emails sent from the main domain (p=none) but quarantine those sent from subdomains.|

-|You can choose here the aforementioned approach to how strict DMARC should be when comparing the sender’s domain against DKIM’s ‘d’ tag.
-As mentioned earlier, ‘strict’ and ‘relaxed’ are the possible options.
-By default, the approach is ‘relaxed’.
+|You can choose here the aforementioned approach for how strict DMARC should be when comparing the sender’s domain against DKIM’s “d” tag.
+As mentioned earlier, “strict” and “relaxed” are the possible options.
+By default, the approach is “relaxed”.|

-|The same choice, just for SPF alignment.
-You decide whether SPF should aim for a perfect match of “envelope from’ domain and “return-path” address or if subdomains of “envelope from” domain should be also allowed.
-As above, you can choose to be ‘strict’ or ‘relaxed’.
+|The same choice as the one above, just for SPF alignment.
+You decide whether SPF should aim for a perfect match of “envelope from” domain and “return-path” address or if subdomains of “envelope from” domain should also be allowed.
+Also, you can choose to be “strict” or “relaxed”.|

-|Sets the intervals for how often you want to receive aggregate reports (‘rua’ tag).
-The value is expressed in seconds, by default it’s 86400 (every 24 hours).|
+|Sets the intervals for how often you want to receive aggregate reports with authentication results (“rua” tag).
+The value is expressed in seconds and, by default, is 86400 (every 24 hours).|

-|Settings for the forensics reports (‘ruf’ tag).
-You can choose to send the report if: ‘0’ – if all underlying checks fail to return a positive DMARC result, ‘1’ – if any mechanism fails, ‘d’ – if DKIM failed to verify, ‘s’ – if SPF failed to verify.
-By default, it’s ‘0’.
+|Settings for the forensics reports (“ruf” tag).
+You can choose to send the report if: “0” – all underlying checks fail to return a positive DMARC result; “1” – any mechanism fails; “d” – DKIM failed to verify; “s” – SPF failed to verify.
+By default, it’s “0”.|

 How to implement DMARC records